 Who's At Risk?

-• Migraines affect up to 17% of women and 6% of men.
+• Migraines are fairly common, affecting up to 17% of women and 6% of men.

-• Episodes often occur throughout a person’s life, but it is not uncommon for migraine attacks to stop in late adulthood.
+• Migraines often occur throughout a person’s life, but migraine attacks sometimes stop in late adulthood.

-• There is a type of migraine that starts after age 50, with no previous episodes.
+• There is a type of migraine that starts after age 50.

-• For many women, migraines occur in a monthly pattern related to the menstrual cycle.
+• For many women, migraines occur in a monthly pattern related to their menstrual cycle.

 Signs & Symptoms